 Marketing yourself to agents is not a one-time job.
 Effective marketing is an ongoing process, and successful inspectors are doing it all the time: day after day, week after week, month after month.
 To lay the groundwork, you’ll need to invest in materials to hand to agents when you meet them.
 Must-have marketing materials include:

 - Brochures: When you’re out on a job or hitting the bricks to introduce yourself to agents, you’ll need some materials that explain your business.
 A well-designed brochure or pamphlet gives you plenty of space to outline your services and experience.
-You may also want to include testimonials, a short case study, or an educational piece on common issues in your region — and how your training and expertise is perfect for handling them.
+You may also want to include testimonials, a short case study, or an educational piece on common issues in your region — and how your training and expertise are perfect for handling them.

 - Website: You can’t hand someone your website, but you know it will be the first thing someone refers to after looking at your card or brochure.
 A modern home inspection website with a clean design and sharp photos will show agents that you mean business.
 Make sure it’s optimized for mobile, and consider adding a section just for real estate agents where you can include sample inspection reports, case studies, and even blog posts about the latest issues in the industry.